 Much of the appeal of FDM printing comes from it’s ease of use.
 Furthermore, if you encounter any difficulties, there is an enormous online community, and experts like ourselves who are happy to help.

-Any sources of difficulty associated with FDM usually comes from improving print quality.
+Any sources of difficulty associated usually comes from improving print quality.
 Printing new objects or with new materials often requires significant calibration.
 The relatively high number of moving parts can mean that sometimes troubleshooting a printing issue can be difficult for a beginner.

 SLA printing has a few more steps to the process.
 The resins used are sometimes toxic.
 The process could be described as “messier” than FDM, as it requires an extra cleaning stage.

 Preform deals with the automatic generation of support material.
 Therefore its easy for anyone to start printing with a Formlabs machine.